opendatacube/datacube-core/docs/about/index.rst

 *****

 .. toctree::
    :caption: About

    whats_new
    glossary
-    licence
+   license
    release_process